National Performance Support Systems

 Paula Peralta

-Paula is a Specialist Sports & Exercise Physiotherapist, a Fellow of the Australian College of Physiotherapists (FACP) who joins our team from the NSW Institute of Sport.
-She has worked within the National Institute Network and across multiple National Sporting Organisations in both able-bodied and para-sport.
+Paula is a Specialist Sports & Exercise Physiotherapist and a Fellow of the Australian College of Physiotherapists (FACP) based in Sydney.
+She has worked within the National Institute Network and across multiple National Sporting Organisations in para and non para sport.

-Paula is the Lead Physio for the Australian Opals and the Physical Therapies Lead for Paralympics Australia.
+Paula is the Head of Medical for the Australian Opals and was the Physical Therapies Lead for Paralympics Australia for Tokyo and Paris campaigns.
 She has worked with the Australian Boomers, the Australian Diamonds and with the Australian team at multiple Commonwealth, Olympic and Paralympic Games.
 She is a member of the Female Performance and Health Initiative (FPHI) Industry Reference Group.

 Paula is based in Sydney.